metabrainz/metabrainz-howto-guides/writing_effective_data_processing_scripts.md

 You'll need to carefully choose relevant information to display -- it is an art form to display just enough information without overwhelming the user.
 And sometimes you'll simply not be able to print the data as useful as it should be -- sometimes that will not be pratical to do.
-Start simple and then try and understand the output of the script -- if it doesn't, ask yourself what data is missing and would make the script more helpful.
+Start simple and then try and understand the output of the script -- if it doesn't make sense, ask yourself what data is missing and would make the script more helpful.
 Add that data if you can!

 Also, remember the world was not built in a day.
 Sometimes is it a good idea to write a script and have it produce some output;
 set it aside for a day and come back to it (or give it to someone else to read/interpret).
 Does the output still make sense?